Protect your Android against malware and other threats with Avast One

 Is your iPhone acting up?
-If you think there’s a virus or other malware on your iPhone or iPad, keep reading.
-Here, we’ll show you how to get rid of viruses on your iPhone, explain where iPhone malware comes from, and show you how to keep your iOS devices protected against iOS malware and other threats with smart digital hygiene and specialized iOS security software.
+If you think there’s a virus or other malware infection on your iPhone or iPad, keep reading.
+We’ll show you how to get rid of viruses on your iPhone and explain where iPhone malware comes from.
+Then, learn how to protect your devices against iOS malware and other threats with smart digital hygiene and specialized iOS security software.

 This article contains: